Higher Education (EDHE)

 5335.
 The American College Student (3).
 Examines the changing demographics and characteristics of college students.
 Research on college students will be reviewed to determine the impact of college on students.

 5341.
-Assessment of Student Outcomes in Higher Education (3).
-An examination of the philosophy and practice of assessment and evaluation in higher education.
+Program Assessment and Evaluation in Higher Education (3).
+An examination of the philosophy and practice of assessment and evaluation in higher education with particular emphasis on assessment of programs/services and/or students.

 5342.
 College Teaching (3).
 An exploration of the nature of college teaching and the teaching-learning process, including a review of major issues and problems.